 It will be instructive to follow Dharma Life and other LMDs as they leverage their entrepreneur networks to extend credit while effectively managing risk.
 If successful, LMDs can serve as an entry point for potentially life-enhancing financial services, such as digital payments, microinsurance, savings and investment.

 Want to learn more about how to manage credit risk in asset finance?
-In the coming weeks, CGAP will be publishing a comprehensive technical guide for credit risk managers and senior executives at asset finance companies.
-In the meantime, check out the recording of our recent webinar on this topic.
+Check the technical guide for credit risk managers and senior executives at asset finance companies, and the recording of our recent webinar on this topic.